UCL-CCS/esmacs-input-creation-docs/docs/geometry_optimization.md

 antechamber -fi pdb -fo gcrt -i 4bjx-ligand-h.pdb -o 4bjx-ligand.gau
 ```

-If the ligand is charged and extra option for the net charge, `-nc`, must be used.
+If the ligand is charged an extra option for the net charge, `-nc`, must be used.
 For example if we thought the ligand had a charge of +1 we would use:

 ```